awsdocs/amazon-lumberyard-release-notes/archive/1.21/fixes.md

 + Fixed an issue where the CloudGemWebCommunicator failed to read the certificate storage on iOS devices.
 This caused MQTT 703 responses.
 + Fixed an issue where the CloudCanvasCommon gem couldn't resolve the root path for root certificates.
 This led to the `NETWORK_SSL_ROOT_CRT_PARSE_ERROR` in the MQTTClient that is part of the CloudGemWebCommunicator sample.
 + Fixed an issue in the CloudGemAWSScriptBehaviors gem where responses weren't sent on the main thread.
 This led to missed notifications and logic errors in the Lua script.

+## Perforce Integration <a name="perforce-integration-fixes-v1.21"></a>

+Perforce no longer initializes by default in the Lumberyard Editor Perforce plugin.
+To initialize Perforce, set the address of the Perforce server in a P4PORT environment variable, using P4 SET P4PORT, or in a P4CONFIG file.

 ## PhysX<a name="physx-fixes-v1.21"></a>